omicscodeathon/capn10snp/README.md

 Association analysis: Assess the association of identified SNPs with T2DM and cancer susceptibility using available genetic datasets and perform statistical analyses to determine their significance.

-Functional validation: Validate the functional relevance of prioritized SNPs using in vitro assays or functional genomics approaches to elucidate their role in T2DM pathogenesis and carcinogenesis.
+Functional validation: Validate the functional relevance of prioritized SNPs using in vitro assays or functional genomics approaches to elucidate their role in T2DM pathogenesis and carcinogenesis.-->

 ### Methodology: